Marjorie Oludhe Macgoye: Critical reception

-Marjorie has published many works on many problems that Kenya has faced.
-Some of her works such as Freedom Fighter has been incorporated into the Kenyan school curriculum.
-Marjorie’s works represents the voice of oppressed women to help tackle power and authority imbalances in society.
-In this poem she discusses the issue of child labor which is common in African societies.
+Macgoye published many works on various problems that Kenya has faced.
+Some of her works, such as Freedom Fighter, have been incorporated into the Kenyan school curriculum.
+Her works represent the voice of oppressed women to help tackle power and authority imbalances in society.
+In this poem, she discusses the issue of child labour, which is common in African societies.
 She also points issues regarding human rights violation such as child labor and inadequate parental care which are still common in not only Africa but around the world.
 This poem sends a message by discouraging these actions.
 In Nyarloka’s song, it depicts the struggle women face crossing into a new society; it shows what many East African women struggle with.
 Although the poem was written decades ago, it is still very relevant in the present.
-Much of Marjorie’s work takes place in Majengo.
+Much of Macgoye's work takes place in Majengo.
 Majengo is known as the red-light district where there is a lot of sex work and violence.
-Marjorie's home was church and a place where she provided for the unwanted individuals.
-She helped those with mental illness, Aids, drug addicts, sex workers, and the homeless.
+Macgoye's home was church and a place where she provided for the unwanted individuals.
+She helped those with mental illness, AIDS, drug addicts, sex workers, and the homeless.
 She would provide support for abandoned wives and sex workers who could no longer work.
 Reporters, journalists, students, and others would come to her place as she tried to address problems and help those in need.
 She provides hope and unconditional love for those who were "unwanted".